FrontasticGmbH/common/README.md

 Frontastic.

-Documentation about Frontastic can be found at https://docs.frontastic.cloud/ while the [API Documentation](docs/) can be found isnide this repository.
+Documentation about Frontastic can be found at https://docs.frontastic.cloud/ while the [API Documentation](docs/) can be found inside this repository.